Fred Kudu Memorial

 Most popular

-Götzis Hypomeeting decathlon records and winners of all-time
+Götzis Hypomeeting decathlon records and all-time winners

 A complete history of the Götzis Hypomeeting highlights all-time decathlon records and champions, honoring the event’s most remarkable performances and winners over the years.

-Talence Decastar decathlon records and winners of all-time
+Talence Decastar decathlon records and all-time winners

 A complete history of Talence Decastar showcases all-time decathlon records and champions, celebrating the event’s greatest performances and winners through the years.